-The main stream for unsupervised cross-modality neuroimage synthesis is CycleGAN~\cite{Zhu2017UnpairedIT}.
+The mainstream for unsupervised cross-modality neuroimage synthesis is CycleGAN~\cite{Zhu2017UnpairedIT}.
 In Fig.~\ref{fig:cyclegan}, CycleGAN is separated into two loops.
-The first loop is source domain$\rightarrow$ synthesis target domain$\rightarrow$ reconstructed source domain.
-The second loop is target domain$\rightarrow$ synthesis source domain$\rightarrow$ reconstructed target domain.
-CycleGAN~\cite{Zhu2017UnpairedIT} utilize two loops to construct a cycle loss function, which is described as below:
+The first loop is source domain$\rightarrow$ synthesized target domain$\rightarrow$ reconstructed source domain.
+The second loop is target domain$\rightarrow$ synthesized source domain$\rightarrow$ reconstructed target domain.
+CycleGAN~\cite{Zhu2017UnpairedIT} utilizes two loops to construct a cycle loss function, which is described below:

-where $X$ denotes the source domain and $Y$ denotes the target domain. $G$ and $F$ are the generators for task $X \rightarrow Y$ and task $Y \rightarrow Y$.
+where $X$ denotes the source domain and $Y$ denotes the target domain; $G$ and $F$ are the generators for task $X \rightarrow Y$ and task $Y \rightarrow X$.
 The GAN loss function in CycleGAN~\cite{Zhu2017UnpairedIT} is described as below:

-Most variants of unsupervised cross-modality synthesis are built on the base of the cycle loss in Equation~\ref{eq:cycle} and the adversarial loss in Equation~\ref{eq:adv}.
-Among them, the main difference usually lies in the feature extraction and alignment~\cite{Huang2020MCMTGANMC,Jiao2020SelfSupervisedUT,Zeng2019HybridGA}.
-The work presented in Huang~\textit{et al.}~\cite{Huang2020MCMTGANMC} is one of classical models.
+Most variants of unsupervised cross-modality synthesis are built on the basis of the cycle loss in Equation~\ref{eq:cycle} and the adversarial loss in Equation~\ref{eq:adv}.
+Among them, the main difference usually lies in the extraction and alignment of the features~\cite{Huang2020MCMTGANMC,Jiao2020SelfSupervisedUT,Zeng2019HybridGA}.
+The work presented by Huang~\textit{et al.}~\cite{Huang2020MCMTGANMC} is one of the classical models.